-When you visit the Lifetime Granite showroom in Chehalis, please bring your cabinet layout or a countertop measurement sketch with you.
-One of our friendly associates will discuss your project with you while you browse through our selection of granite slabs and quartz samples.
 If you prefer, we also offer a free in-home measuring option.
 Once we have the specifics of your project nailed down, we will send you an estimate via email.

 Yes, we can remove your old countertops and dispose of them prior to installing your new granite or quartz countertops.
 The cost of this additional service depends on the square footage of your existing counters and whether your old countertops are made of tile, laminate, or stone.

 Our primary specialties are granite and quartz countertops.
-However, we also work with recycled glass, marble, and soapstone.
+However, we also work with marble, recycled glass, and soapstone.